 Introducing multiple ways of making and thinking about art.
 Another important part of the program consists in seminars.
-Every Monday a series of lectures organized by the Institute for Aesthetic Practices and Theory takes place on our campus.
+CoCreate is the university-wide teaching program encompassing all bachelor's study programs.
+It includes roughly 140 courses.
 These lectures are mandatory for the bachelor's students.
 You will be able to choose from several subjects, and they will also give you the opportunity to get to know students from the other institutes, as the lectures are open to everyone.